rust-lang/prev.rust-lang.org/es-ES/contribute-tools.md

 Both Cargo, the Rust package manager, and rustdoc, the Rust documentation generator, while full-featured and functional, suffer from a lack of developers.
-Rustdoc has many open issues, under the main repository's [A-rustdoc] label.
+Rustdoc has many open issues, under the main repository's [T-rustdoc] label.
 They are mostly bugs and contributing is a matter of fixing the bug and submitting a pull request.
 Cargo has [its own repository and issues][Cargo], and those interested in contributing might want to introduce themselves in